NaqeebAhmedSahi/vittoria-launchpad/README.md

 1. The app writes the connection into local encrypted settings
 2. It connects to PostgreSQL using these credentials
+3. It attempts to create the pgvector extension (will show warning if permission denied)
-3. It runs all SQL migrations in `migrations/`
+4. It runs all SQL migrations in `migrations/` including embedding column additions
-4. It initializes:
+5. It initializes:

    * system settings
    * admin user storage
    * audit triggers
    * candidate / intake / source / finance tables
+   * **embedding columns for semantic search (vector(384) with pgvector)**

+**Note:** If the app cannot create the pgvector extension due to permissions, you'll see a warning.
+In this case, you must manually create the extension as superuser (see step 2 above).
+The app will work normally for all features except semantic search until the extension is created.

 ---